 Related: Why is Digital Marketing Important for Financial Advisors?

 SEO can be overwhelming, but you don’t need to master every detail.
-By focusing on these three key areas, you’ll maximize your impact, potentially getting a higher return on your efforts.
+By focusing on these three key areas, you can maximize your impact, potentially getting a higher return on your efforts.

 1. Local SEO: The Fastest Way to Get Noticed